Enterprise TLS Certificate Lifecycle Automation

 Public TLS certificate windows are shrinking fast.

-For browser-trusted TLS server certificates, the operational cadence is changing: shorter validity and shorter domain/IP validation reuse make manual renewal work increasingly unsustainable.
+For browser-trusted TLS server certificates, the operational cadence is changing: shorter validity and shorter domain/IP validation reuse make manual renewal work increasingly unsustainable for critical hybrid infrastructure.

 This schedule applies to publicly-trusted TLS server certificate operations.
 Internal or private PKI does not automatically follow the same timeline, but the operational bar for internet-facing certificate work is clearly moving.